carbon-language/carbon-lang/llvm/docs/JITLink.rst

 bug (:doc:`HowToSubmitABug`).

 JITLink is a library for :ref:`jit_linking`.
-It was built to support the ORC JIT APIs and is most commonly accesed via ORC's ObjectLinkingLayer API.
+It was built to support the ORC JIT APIs and is most commonly accessed via ORC's ObjectLinkingLayer API.
 JITLink was developed with the aim of supporting the full set of features provided by each object format; including static initializers, exception handling, thread local variables, and language runtime registration.
 Supporting these features enables